uk-gov-mirror/hmcts.rd-profile-sync/README.md

 `Step 1: Go to where you can edit configurations for the tests here..`
 ![pact1](readme-images/pact1.png?raw=true "Step 1")

-`Step 2: Press the plus to add a new Junit test class..`
+`Step 2: Press the plus to add a new Junit test class...`
 ![pact2](readme-images/pact2.png?raw=true "Step 2")

 `Step 3: Then setup the configuration like so, making sure the path to the test class is correct..`